Read This First

 Prompt 3: Can you provide an actual scenario in which a burden of proof arose from a scientific inquiry?

-The anchors here are Burden of proof, Investigating a Car Accident, and Principles of the Burden of Proof.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Burden of proof, Investigating a Car Accident, and Principles of the Burden of Proof.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Burden of proof, Investigating a Car Accident, and Principles of the Burden of Proof.
+Treat Burden of proof, Investigating a Car Accident, and Principles of the Burden of Proof as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Burden of Proof tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.